-The building was built in 1947, by/for Dr. Simeon A. Nathan, on the big curve on Strowd Hill (aka Strowd's Hill).
+The building was built in 1947, by/for Dr. Simeon A. Nathan, on property of his on the big curve on Strowd Hill (aka Strowd's Hill).

-The business known as The Curve Inn was opened in July 1947, and was initially operated by Doc Nathan, then by C. M. Graham and his son starting in October 1948; then by Edward Johnson beginning in 1951.
+The business known as The Curve Inn was opened in July 1947, and was initially operated by Doc Nathan, then by father-son duo Bob and Joe Graham starting in October 1948; then by Edward Johnson beginning in 1951.
 It was once known as the home of the "Pronto Pup," a corn-dog kind of hot dog on a stick.

 1948 ad (from UNC's Yackety Yack)

 Roland Giduz had this to say about its early history:

 At the rear of the building/property, where Caffe Driade is located was "The Patio" and dance floor.
 Years ago, the slope behind it was a source of 1940s and 1950s bottles that were collected by local "bottle hunters."